-Last Year This year

-Response Comment/Legal Basis Response Comment/Legal Basis

-(d) Both (a) and (b) Under Section 9 of the Bankruptcy -Click to Select-

-options need to be Act the creditor may set up a

-complied with, bankruptcy charge against the

-concurrently debtor only when: (1) The debtor is

-insolvent (whereby liabilities exceed

-assets); and (2) The debtor who is a

-juristic person, is indebted to one or

-several plaintiff creditors amounting

-to not less than Baht 2 million; and;

-(3) Said debts may be determined

-in a definite amount, irrespective of

-whether they become due for

-payment immediately or at a future

-date".
-Furthermore, a debtor will

-be presumed insolvent (whereby

-liabilities exceed assets) where it

-receives no less than two demand

-letters from its creditors and yet fails

-to pay the overdue amount

-pursuant to Section 8.
-For

-reorganization Section 90/3 states

-that the debtor is insolvent and

-indebted to one creditor or more all

-together for a definite amount of not

-less than Baht ten million, weather

-such debt is due promptly or

-thereafter, if there is a reasonable

-ground and prospect to reorganize

-the business of the debtor, the

-person may file a petition for

-business reorganization with the

-court.
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis Response (a) Debtor is generally unable to pay its debts as they mature Comment/Legal Basis Under Section 9 of the Bankruptcy Act the creditor may set up a bankruptcy charge against the debtor only when: (1) The debtor is insolvent.
+(2) The debtor who is a juristic person, is indebted to one or several plaintiff creditors amounting to not less than Baht 2 million; and; (3) Said debts may be determined in a definite amount, irrespective of whether they become due for payment immediately or at a future date.
+Section 8 of the Bankruptcy Act establishes that a debtor will be presumed insolvent: () 8.
+If the debtor declares to the court in any action that he cannot pay his debts.
+9. If the debtor receives demand letters from his creditor not less than twice, at intervals of not less than 30 days, and yet fails to pay the overdue amount.
+For reorganization Section 90/3 states that the debtor is insolvent (Section 8 of the Bankruptcy Act) and indebted to one creditor or more all together for a definite amount of not less than Baht ten million, weather such debt is due promptly or thereafter, if there is a reasonable ground and prospect to reorganize the business of the debtor, the Response -Click to Select- This year Comment/Legal Basis insolvent (Section 8 of the Bankruptcy Act) and indebted to one creditor or more all together for a definite amount of not less than Baht ten million, weather such debt is due promptly or thereafter, if there is a reasonable ground and

 5.2.
-MANAGEMENT OF DEBTOR'S ASSETS
+Management of debtor's assets

 5.2.1.
-Does the insolvency framework provide for the continuation of contracts supplying essential goods and services to the debtor (goods and services necessary for the survival of the business)?
+Does the insolvency framework explicitly provide for the continuation of existing contracts supplying essential goods and services to the debtor (goods and services necessary for the survival of the business)?

-Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis Yes In reorganization, from the date when the court accepted the petition for opening reorganization proceedings, business operators of public utilities such as electricity, water supply, and telephone, shall not suspend their services supplied to the debtor unless otherwise approved by the court (Section 90/12 (11) of the Bankruptcy Act).
-There are not provisions allowing the continuation of contracts supplying goods and services to the debtor applicable in Bankruptcy cases. -Click to Select-
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis No There are no specific provisions on this regard.
+However, in reorganization, from the date when the court accepted the petition for opening reorganization proceedings, business operators of public utilities such as electricity, water supply, and telephone, shall not suspend their services supplied to the debtor unless otherwise approved by the court (Section 90/12 (11) of the Bankruptcy Act). -Click to Select-

 5.2.2.
-Does the insolvency framework provide for the rejection by the debtor (or by insolvency representative or by court on debtor's behalf) of overly burdensome contracts (the cost of performance is greater than the benefit to be received), where both parties have not fully performed their obligations?
+Does the insolvency framework explicitly provide for the rejection by the debtor (or by insolvency representative or by court on debtor's behalf) of overly burdensome contracts (the cost of performance is greater than the benefit to be received), where both parties have not fully performed their obligations?

-Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis Yes In case of bankruptcy, under Section 122 within three months from the date on which the receiver learns that assets of the debtor or rights under a contract are subject to terms more onerous than the benefits receivable thereunder, the receiver is empowered to refuse such assets or rights under such contract.
-In case of reorganization, according to Section 90/41, within two months from the date on which the plan administrator is informed of the courts approval of the plan, the plan administrator shall have the power to refuse to accept assets of the debtor or rights -Click to Selectunder a contract wherein the obligations exceed the benefits to be derived therefrom, as stipulated in the plan.
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis Yes In case of bankruptcy, under Section 122 within three months from the date on which the receiver learns that assets of the debtor or rights under a contract are subject to terms more onerous than the benefits receivable thereunder, the receiver is empowered to refuse such assets or rights under such contract. -Click to Select-

 5.2.3.
-Does the insolvency framework provide for avoidance (invalidation) of the following transactions concluded before the filing for insolvency?
+Does the insolvency framework explicitly provide for the avoidance (invalidation) of the following transactions concluded before the filing for insolvency/commencement of insolvency proceedings?